Sound velocity in dense stellar matter with strangeness and compact stars: Discussions

-We show in Fig.~2 the $\Gamma,~c_s$ results of hybrid stars (labelled as HS) incorporating the hadron-quark phase transition.
-For the calculations, the nuclear matter EOS employs the RMF model with the TW99 effective interaction.
-The SQM EOS employs the perturbative model (labeled as pQCD) with the parameters of $C_1=2.7,~B_0=50~\rm MeV/fm^3,~\Delta \mu=800~\rm MeV$.
-The pure nuclear matter case of TW99 (labelled as NS) and the pure SQM case of pQCD (2.7, 50, 800) are also shown for comparison.
-The calculations are done under various constructions between the two phases: Maxwell construction (with a large enough interface tension and a finite density jump shown in shadow regions), Gibbs construction (with a zero interface tension), and some proper choices of hadron-quark interface tension (in the range of $1-50~\rm MeV/fm^2$).
+We show in Fig.~\ref{fig:hybrid} the $\Gamma,~c_s$ results of the HS matter under hadron-quark phase transition.
+The calculations are done using the perturbation model for quark matter, combining with two nuclear matter EOS models (soft TW99 and stiff DDME2) for the study of stiffness effects.
+The results of three other quark matter models should be similar to those of the perturbation model in the cases without the dynamical scaling of the bag parameter $\Delta\mu=\infty$.
+The $c_s$ result of pure SQM case of Perturb.(3.5, 40, 800) are also shown in the lower panel for comparison.
+The calculations are done under various constructions between the two phases: Maxwell construction (with a considerable interface tension and a finite density jump), Gibbs construction (with a zero interface tension), and some proper choices of hadron-quark interface tension (in the range of $1\text{-}50~\rm MeV/fm^2$).
+Varying the surface tension basically indicates that the properties of quark-hadron mixed-phase interpolate in between the two extremes, i.e., the Gibbs construction scenarios with point-like hadronic matter and quark matter and the Maxwell construction scenarios with bulk separation of the two phases.
+If we increase the hadron-quark interface tension, the obtained results evolve from the Gibbs case into the Maxwell case, where the density range of the mixed-phase also shrinks.

 Let's first focus on the Gibbs case with no interface tension.
-At the quark threshold density, $\Gamma$ sharply decreases by almost a factor of two due to the strongly softening of the EOS by an extra degree of freedom.
-Then with the density increases the adiabatic index grows because the pressure increases.
-Then after reaching a maximum of $\sim3.2$, it starts to decrease rapidly before a small continuous lift due to the repulsion inhabiting in the SQM modeling.
-Then $\sim12\rho_0$, when it lowers to $\sim0.5$, it increases due to the change from two phases to a single phase, and approaches the pure quark matter result (some value lower than 1) $\sim16\rho_0$.
-The increase of hadron-quark interface tension generally lowers the first peak and enhances the second peak at the same time.
+At the quark threshold density, the adiabatic index $\Gamma$ sharply decreases by almost a factor of two due to the strongly softening of the EOS by an extra degree of freedom.
+Then as the density increases, $\Gamma$ grows because the pressure increases.
+After reaching a maximum of $\sim3.2$, it starts to decrease rapidly before a small continuous lift due to the repulsion inhabited in the SQM modeling.
+Then $\sim12\rho_0$, when it lowers to $\sim0.5$, $\Gamma$ increases due to the change from two phases to a single phase, and approaches the pure quark matter result (some value lower than 1) $\sim16\rho_0$.
+The increase of hadron-quark interface tension generally lowers the first peak and enhances the second peak simultaneously.
 Finally, for large $\sigma$ like $50~\rm MeV/fm^2$, only the second peak is present, similar to the Maxwell case and the pure quark matter case.
-The detailed variations for mixed phase under various conditions depend mainly on the competition between the softening due to the coexistence of two phases and the stiffening due to the pressure increase.
+The detailed variations for mixed-phase under various conditions depend mainly on the competition between the softening due to the coexistence of two phases and the stiffening due to the pressure increase.